On the Multiary Algebraic Formulation of an Idempotent Symmetric Limit Convex Structure

 \begin{prop} Let $f$ be an idempotent symmetric form defined by $f(x)=\langle a,x \rangle_{\infty}$ for some $a\in \mathbb R^n\backslash\{0\}$.
 For all natural numbers $p$ let $f_{p}:\Real^n\longrightarrow \Real$ be a map defined by $f_{p}(x)=\langle a^{(p)},x \rangle_{p}$ where $\{a^{(p)}\}_{p\in \mathbb{N}}$ is a sequence of $\Real^n\backslash \{0\}$.
 If there exists a sequence $\{c_{p}\}_{p\in \mathbb{N}}\subset \Real$ such that $\lim_{p\longrightarrow \infty}(a^{(p) },c_{p })=(a,c)$, then:

 \end{prop}

 The subsequent result is closely related to Proposition \ref{FundRes2}.
-Although the latter could, in principle, be employed to establish it via Hausdorff-type arguments, we present here a fully self-contained proof.
+Although the latter could, in principle, be employed to establish it via Hausdorff{-Pompeiu} type arguments, we present here a fully self-contained proof.
 Such an approach will prove instrumental in extending our analysis from the separation of polytopes to the more general framework of compact $\mathbb{B}$-convex sets.

 \begin{prop}Let $f$ be an idempotent symmetric form defined by $f(x)=\langle a,x \rangle_{\infty}$ for some $a\in \mathbb R^n\backslash\{0\}$.
 Let $f^-$ and $f^+$ be respectively its lower and upper regularized forms.
 For all natural numbers $k$ let $f_{k}:\Real^n\longrightarrow \Real$ be a map defined by $f_{k}(x)=\langle a^{(k)},x \rangle_{\infty}$ where $\{a^{(k)}\}_{k\in \mathbb{N}}$ is a sequence of $\Real^n\backslash \{0\}$.
 If there exists a sequence $\{c_{k}\}_{k\in \mathbb{N}}\subset \Real$ such that $\lim_{k\longrightarrow \infty}(a^{(k) },c_{k })=(a,c)$, then: